tom9zbx/GIFtoolsCookbook/content/fileFormats/femfile.rst

   - :math:`Ex^r`: Real part of the electric-field component in the Easting direction.

   - :math:`Ex^r_{stn}`: Standard deviation of the real part of the electric-field component in the Easting direction.
+This must be a positive, non-zero number.

   - :math:`Ex^i`: Imaginary part of the electric-field component in the Easting direction.

   - :math:`Ex^i_{stn}`: Standard deviation of the imaginary part of the electric-field component in the Easting direction.
+This must be a positive, non-zero number.

   - :math:`Ey^r`: Real part of the electric-field component in the Northing direction.

   - :math:`Ey^r_{stn}`: Standard deviation of the real part of the electric-field component in the Northing direction.
-This must be a postive, non-zero number.
+This must be a positive, non-zero number.

   - :math:`Ey^i`: Imaginary part of the electric-field component in the Northing direction.

   - :math:`Ey^i_{stn}`: Standard deviation of the imaginary part of the electric-field component in the Northing direction.
-This must be a postive, non-zero number.
+This must be a positive, non-zero number.

   - :math:`Ez^r`: Real part of the vertical electric-field component.

   - :math:`Ez^r_{stn}`: Standard deviation of the real part of the vertical electric-field component.
-This must be a postive, non-zero number.
+This must be a positive, non-zero number.

   - :math:`Ez^i`: Imaginary part of the vertical electric-field component.

-  - :math:`Ez^i_{stn}`: Standard deviation of the vertical electric-field component.
-This must be a postive, non-zero number.
+  - :math:`Ez^i_{stn}`: Standard deviation of the imaginary part of the vertical electric-field component.
+This must be a positive, non-zero number.

 - ``Hdata``: 12 columns containing magnetic-field data and their uncertainties of the \\(k^{th}\\) receiver at the  \\(j^{th}\\) frequency for the \\(i^{th}\\) transmitter (in order):

   - :math:`Hx^r`: Real part of the magnetic-field component in the Easting direction.

   - :math:`Hx^r_{stn}`: Standard deviation of the real part of the magnetic-field component in the Easting direction.
-This must be a postive, non-zero number.
+This must be a positive, non-zero number.

   - :math:`Hx^i`: Imaginary part of the magnetic-field component in the Easting direction.

   - :math:`Hx^i_{stn}`: Standard deviation of the imaginary part of the magnetic-field component in the Easting direction.
-This must be a postive, non-zero number.
+This must be a positive, non-zero number.

   - :math:`Hy^r`: Real part of the magnetic-field component in the Northing direction.

   - :math:`Hy^r_{stn}`: Standard deviation of the real part of the magnetic-field component in the Northing direction.
-This must be a postive, non-zero number.
+This must be a positive, non-zero number.

   - :math:`Hy^i`: Imaginary part of the magnetic-field component in the Northing direction.

   - :math:`Hy^i_{stn}`: Standard deviation of the imaginary part of the magnetic-field component in the Northing direction.
-This must be a postive, non-zero number.
+This must be a positive, non-zero number.

   - :math:`Hz^r`: Real part of the vertical magnetic-field component.

   - :math:`Hz^r_{stn}`: Standard deviation of the real part of the vertical magnetic-field component.
-This must be a postive, non-zero number.
+This must be a positive, non-zero number.

   - :math:`Hz^i`: Imaginary part of the vertical magnetic-field component.

-  - :math:`Hz^i_{stn}`: Standard deviation of the vertical magnetic-field component.
-This must be a postive, non-zero number.
+  - :math:`Hz^i_{stn}`: Standard deviation of the imaginary part of the vertical magnetic-field component.
+This must be a positive, non-zero number.

 **NOTE**: Each ``FREQUENCY`` flag must be preceded by the transmitter definition, *regardless of whether it is the same as the previous transmitter*.
 See the DIGHEM example below.